Resistance (2020 film): Plot

-After 1941 Marceau's story intertwines with the menacing Klaus Barbie, who is seen beating to death a Nazi homosexual in Berlin.
-Barbie portrays the murder as Aryan purification.
-Barbie arrives in Lyon in 1942 during the Nazi occupation of southern France.
-His aim is eliminating the French resistance.
-Barbie operates by bribing collaborators and brutal executions in an empty swimming pool at Gestapo Headquarters.
+After 1941, Marceau's story intertwines with the menacing Klaus Barbie, who arrives in Lyon in 1942 during the Nazi occupation of southern France.
+His aim is to eliminate the Resistance, a mission that he conducts ruthlessly by bribing collaborators and conducting brutal executions in an empty swimming pool at Gestapo Headquarters.
 Later, Barbie gains notoriety as "The Butcher of Lyon".